 The Gambia's sanitation is poor, and mosquito borne diseases are prevalent.
-A yellow fever vaccination certificate is required from travellers coming from areas with risk of yellow fever transmission.
-This is particularly relevant for those travelling to The Gambia from neighbouring African countries.
+A yellow fever vaccination certificate is required from travelers coming from areas with risk of yellow fever transmission.
+This is particularly relevant for those traveling to The Gambia from neighboring African countries.
 Water borne diseases and malaria are common in The Gambia throughout the year You should take precautions to avoid insect bites such as wearing insect repellent at all times and sleeping under mosquito nets.

-It is not safe to drink the water so you should boil all drinking water (for at least one minute) or drink bottled water.
-Avoid ice cubes and raw and undercooked food.
+It is not safe to drink the water, so you should boil all drinking water (for at least one minute) or pack water purification tablets.
+Avoid ice cubes, or eating raw and undercooked food.

-You should consider the following vaccinations before travelling to The Gambia, but see your travel doctor to get the best advice for you:
+You should consider the following vaccinations before traveling to The Gambia, but see your travel doctor to get the best advice for you:

 The Gambia is a long narrow country that follows the shape of the meandering Gambia River.

-One of the major challenges faced by travellers is getting around the country by road and crossing the river safely by boat.
+One of the major challenges faced by travelers is getting around the country by road and crossing the river safely by boat.

 Most roads throughout the country are in poor condition (which only gets worse in the wet season), Gambian drivers have varying levels of skill and respect for basic road rules and the public transport system is non existent.

-So, how to stay safe?
-Be aware of the following and try to mitigate the risks:
+Be aware of the following transport safety issues to mitigate the risks:

 While there is no public transport system in The Gambia, there is a system of taxi cabs.
 There are two types of cabs: green ones (tourist cabs) and yellow ones (regular cabs).
 Green cabs are expensive and the price is regardless of the number of passengers.
 However, these taxis must have basics such as seat belts and working indicators.